Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Basic Relations for Rotational Flamelet

-With the aim towards establishing scaling relations, the flamelet-related material in the following several sections is applied to incoming counterflow at some distance from the reaction zone.
-There, density, other scalar properties, strain rates can be considered as uniform; velocity gradients and scalar gradients will differ from values at the filtered scales of the resolved flow.
-Our scaling from resolved-scale values for RANS or LES will impose boundary conditions on the flamelet but will not prescribe directly the values in or near the reaction zone; in this critical manner, the approach differs from the Flamelet Progress Variable method.
+With the aim towards establishing scaling relations, the flamelet-related material is applied to incoming counterflow at some distance from the reaction zone.
+There, density, other scalar properties, and strain rates are considered as uniform.
+Velocity gradients and scalar gradients will differ from values at the filtered scales of the resolved flow.
+Our scaling from resolved-scale values for RANS or LES will impose boundary conditions on the flamelet but will not prescribe directly the values in or near the reaction zone; in this critical manner, the approach differs from the Flamelet Progress Variable method \citep{Pierce}.